balancer/docs-v1/getting-started/use-cases.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](https://docs.balancer.fi/v/v1/getting-started/use-cases)

 # Use Cases

 There are two categories of users who can benefit from the Balancer Protocol: liquidity providers - who own Balancer Pools or participate in shared pools, and traders - who buy or sell the underlying pool assets on the open market.